Calculates the sample or population standard deviation of a series.

 As shown in the second example, the standard deviation is independent of an additive mean value.

-STD returns the standard deviation of each column for a multi-column series.
 See STDEV to return the standard deviation of a multi-column series as a whole.